awsdocs/amazon-aurora-user-guide/doc_source/postgresql-s3-export.md

    After you complete the preceding preparation tasks, use the [aws\_s3\.query\_export\_to\_s3](#aws_s3.export_query_to_s3) function to export query results to Amazon S3\.
 For details about this process, see [Exporting query data using the aws\_s3\.query\_export\_to\_s3 function](#postgresql-s3-export-examples)\.

-## Verify that your PostgreSQL version supports exports<a name="postgresql-s3-supported"></a>
+## Verify that your Aurora PostgreSQL version supports exports<a name="postgresql-s3-supported"></a>

-Currently, Amazon S3 exports are supported for PostgreSQL 10\.14, 11\.9, and 12\.4 and later\.
+Currently, Amazon S3 exports are supported for the following versions of Aurora PostgreSQL:
++ 10\.11 and higher 10 versions
++ 11\.6 and higher 11 versions
++ 12\.4 and higher 12 versions
++ 13\.3 and higher 13 versions

 You can also verify support by using the `describe-db-engine-versions` command\.
 The following example verify support for version 10\.14\.

 ```
 aws rds describe-db-engine-versions --region us-east-1 \
---engine postgres --engine-version 10.14 | grep s3Export
+--engine aurora-postgresql --engine-version 10.14 | grep s3Export
 ```

 If the output includes the string `"s3Export"`, then the engine supports Amazon S3 exports\.
 Otherwise, the engine doesn't support them\.